 - Moleskines - Buy

-If you need a folio to hold one of the above notebooks, we are running a Kickstarter campaign right now that holds any A5 size notebook (5.8 x 8.3 in), a tablet or sketchpad, as well as two writing tools.
-Come check it out!
+If you need a folio to hold one of the above notebooks, we ran a successful Kickstarter campaign that holds any A5 size notebook (5.8 x 8.3 in), a tablet or sketchpad, as well as two writing tools.
+These are all on sale right now at our shop.